cloudify-cosmo/getcloudify.org/guide/3.1/dsl-spec-interfaces.md

   deployer:
     executor: central_deployment_agent

-interfaces:
-  my_deployment_interface:
-    configure:
-      implementation: deployer.config_in_master.configure

 node_templates:
   nodejs_app:
     type: cloudify.nodes.WebServer
     interfaces:
       my_deployment_interface:
         configure:
-          implementation: my_deployment_interface.configure
+          implementation: deployer.config_in_master.configure
 {%endhighlight%}

 In this example, we've:
-- Declared a `deployer` plugin which, [by default](#overriding-the-executor), should execute its operations on the Cloudify manager.
+* Declared a `deployer` plugin which, [by default](#overriding-the-executor), should execute its operations on the Cloudify manager.
-- Declared an `my_deployment_interface` interface with a `configure` operation which should execute the `deployer.config_in_master.configure` task.
+* Declared an `my_deployment_interface` interface with a `configure` operation which should execute the `deployer.config_in_master.configure` task.
 We also provided it with some inputs.
-- Declared a `nodejs_app` node which uses our declared interface and executes the `configure` operation.
+* Declared a `nodejs_app` node which uses our declared interface and executes the `configure` operation.

 # Overriding the executor